joncarlmatthews/handmade/README.md

 ### Project Structure

-There are two distinct parts to the project, the Platform layers and the Game layer.
+There are three distinct parts to the project.

+1. The platform layer
+2. The game layer
+3. Shared utilities and definitions ("startup")

+Each part is a separate Visual Studio [solution])(https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#solutions).
+All three are held within a single [project](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022#projects).

+The solution's build order is: `Startup` > `Game` > `Platform`.

+Building the solution compiles all three projects.
+The platform layer, game layer and startup code are all built into the same build directory.
+The platform code is built as an executable, the game code is built as a DLL and the startup code is built as a static library (.lib)

+#### Shared code

+The starup code is built as a static library (.lib).
+The library file is output into the same directory that the `Game` and `Platform` solutions are built into. `Startup.lib` is then explicitly defined as an additional dependancy of both `Game` and `Platform`.

+#### Platform layer

 At the time of writing, only the Windows platform layer has been prototyped.
 The code resides within the `Platform Windows\` directory.
 Future platform layers will reside in the `Platform Linux\` and `Platform macOS\` directories respectively.

+#### Game layer

 All of the game layer code resides within the `Game\` directory.

-There is a single Visual Studio Solution for the entire codebase.
-Within the Solution there is a Project for the Windows platform layer and a separate Project for the Game layer.
-Building the solution compiles both projects.
-The platform and game layers are built into the same build directory.
-The platform code is built as an executable and the game code is built as a DLL.

 ### Coding Style